SCoTER: Structured Chain-of-Thought Transfer for Enhanced Recommendation: Method

 The attention output is then integrated with the original sequence using adaptive gating:

-Here, $[\mathbf{e}_{\text{seq}}; \mathbf{A}]$ represents concatenation along the feature dimension, and the final layer normalization is applied to the gated output.
+Here, $[\mathbf{h}_{\text{seq}}^{(i)}; \mathbf{A}_i]$ represents concatenation along the feature dimension, and the final layer normalization is applied to the gated output.

-To align the reasoning space with the recommendation objective, we employ a contrastive learning component using the InfoNCE loss~\cite{oord2018representation}.
-The loss is computed between the final reasoning step embedding, $\mathbf{z}_K$, and the target item embedding, $\mathbf{v}_{\text{target}}$:
+To align the reasoning space with the recommendation objective, we employ a contrastive learning objective.
+Crucially, we calculate the InfoNCE loss~\cite{oord2018representation} specifically between the final reasoning step $\mathbf{z}_{i,K}^{pos}$ (which corresponds to "Item Recommendation" in our pattern) and the target item embedding $\mathbf{v}_{\text{target}}$: